kyBa-Le/clorafit-backend/README.md

 # This is an ecommerce website project built with Micorservices Architecture
 This project following the project challenge from roadmap.sh website.
-Here is the project link: https://roadmap.sh/projects/scalable-ecommerce-platform
+Here is the project idea link: https://roadmap.sh/projects/scalable-ecommerce-platform

 ## Installation